-52.2 The Degrees of BSc in Forest Business Management and BSc in Agricultural/ Food Business Management

-These programs are offered jointly by the Faculty of Agriculture, Forestry and Home Economics, and the Faculty of Business.
-While they are administered in the Faculty of Agriculture, Forestry, and Home Economics, the programs are managed by an interdisciplinary committee with representation from both Faculties.
-(See §§34.3 and 34.7 for details.)
+62.2 The Degrees of BSc in Forest Business Management and BSc in Agricultural/ Food Business Management in the Faculty of Agriculture, Forestry, and Home Economics, the programs are managed by an interdisciplinary committee with representation from both Faculties.
+(See §§34.3 and 34.8 for details.)